ArthurDuval/2D-game/README.md

    ```bash
    javac entity/*.java main/*.java monster/*.java object/*.java tile/*.java && java main.Main
    ```

-3. Follow the on-screen instructions to play the game.

 ## Contributing

 Feel free to contribute by submitting bug reports, feature requests, or pull requests.
 For major changes, please open an issue first to discuss the proposed changes.